Julie Heldman: Education

 Heldman received her Bachelor of Arts from Stanford University in 1966, and her Juris Doctor from UCLA Law School in 1981, where she was a UCLA Law Review editor and was Law School Graduate of the Year, as well as UCLA Graduate Woman of the Year.

 Early tennis career

-Heldman started playing tennis when she was eight, and won her first national title (the Canadian 18 and under singles) at age 12, in 1957.
+Heldman started playing tennis when she was age 8 and won her first national title (the Canadian 18 and under singles) at age 12, in 1957.
 She won the US National Girls 15 & under singles title in 1960 and the US National Girls 18 and under title in 1963.

 While a student at Stanford University in 1964, Heldman reached the national collegiate singles and doubles finals.

 In 1965, Heldman reached the Italian championships semi-finals, won the Canadian National women's singles title, and was the finalist in the US National Clay Courts.

 Olympics

 In 1968, Heldman won a gold, a silver, and a bronze medal at the Mexico City Olympic Games when tennis was a demonstration sport Also in 1968, she won the South American mixed doubles with partner Herb Fitzgibbon.